dentro-innovation/reflex_template/README.md

 ##  Acknowledgments

+- Elliot Kroo for the reflex-clerk pypi package
 - Masen for debugging the production deployment
 - Alek for the initial Clerk reflex wrapper
 - Lendemor for debugging advanced Clerk Setup with Carl